 By Alan G. Orlowsky, J.D., C.P.A.

-In many cases, people are so in love with a house or condo, and they’re so eager to sign a contract and close the sale, that they gloss over the inspection process.
+In many cases, people are so in love with a house or condo, and they’re so eager to sign a contract and close the sale, that they gloss over the property inspection process.
 Often, when they are advised by an inspector that there might be a significant defect such as a leak or a boundary dispute that’s worth investigating further, they tend to downplay it or even ignore it rather than risk delaying — or worse, scotching — the deal.

 That kind of wishful thinking and denial sometimes lands buyers in a heap of trouble.
 Once you close the deal and move into the place, if you find a defect and suspect the sellers of fraudulently concealing it, your remedies are much more limited than if you had discovered it (or addressed the issue) well before closing.
 Fixing a serious defect such as asbestos or water contamination could cost you tens of thousands of dollars.
 In the worst cases, families have had to move out shortly after moving in, due to such a catastrophe.